 Here are the best credit cards for a 720 credit score:

 The best credit card for a 660 credit score is the Capital One Platinum Credit Card, which has a $0 annual fee and $0 foreign transaction fees.
-After you make your first 5 payments on time, you could also get upgraded to a higher credit line.
+After you make your first 6 months, you could also get upgraded to a higher credit line.
 The Capital One Platinum Credit Card does not offer rewards, but it can help you build credit for free.… read full answer

 Target Credit Card: $0 annual fee.
 Save 5% at Target in-store and online, plus an extra 30 days on returns.
 Most Target.com orders qualify for free 2-day shipping.